 Courses Recently Taught

 Our culture tells us that sexuality is about the “birds and the bees,” calling forth notions of “natural” and reproductive behavior.
 Yet, anthropology teaches us that the natural is inevitably the cultural (since it is our nature to be cultured).
 The past 25 years of anthropological research into sexuality calls into question whether our sexuality is truly “reproductive” at core, suggesting that while humans possess a sex drive, how we deploy that drive is fully a cultural matter.
 In the words of Clifford Geertz, “Sex is a cultural activity sustaining a biological process.”
-This course surveys primate and human evolution and sexuality, life course and sexuality, sexual orientation and identity, sex and power, sexually transmitted disease as medical and social problems, as well as the relation between gender and sexuality.
+This course surveys primate and human evolution and sexuality, life course and sexuality, sexual orientation and identity, sex and power, sexually transmitted disease as medical and social problems, and the relation between gender and sexuality.
 This counts toward the upper-level cultural anthropology requirement for the major.
+No prerequisite.
 Permission of instructor required.
-No prerequisite.
 Offered every year.

 So few Americans (and so few academics) have actually read the works of Marx.
-Generally speaking, if you say Marx, you elicit the response communism.
+Generally speaking, if you say Marx, you elicit the response of "communism."
 To the general population, communism means totalitarian government and the specter of the loss of personal freedoms.
 To many academics, it means the denial of free will and of ideological freedoms.
-As a result, the work of Marx is equated with evil intention, is ignored, or is tossed off as a brand of defunct functionalism.
+As a result, the work of Marx is equated with evil intention, is ignored or is tossed off as a brand of defunct functionalism.
 It is as if anti-Marxism has become a part of our habitus.
 There are two bodies of work by the 19th-century social thinker Karl Marx.
 Many of us have come to unreflectively equate all of his work with the most broadly known one — that part which follows in the tradition of unilineal thinkers of his time and the notion of a series of unfolding social forms along a regular and predictable pathway.
-Like other unilineal evolutionary imaginaries, that work (most evident in Marx and Engels' "The Communist Manifesto" has been largely uninteresting to 20th and 21st century anthropologists.
+Like other unilineal evolutionary imaginaries, that work (most evident in Marx and Engels' "The Communist Manifesto") has been largely uninteresting to 20th and 21st century anthropologists.
 And, in our fear of the varieties of communism that we have witnessed, we assume that they are all true to Marx's vision of history, a questionable notion to be sure.
 His other body of work (and the subject of this seminar) is that of a social historian who suggested that we can understand human history as a product of social relations made real in modes of production and exchange.
 This course examines the renewed significance and continuing relevance of that theoretical work for anthropology in the 21st century.
-We will, of course, read Marx, but then follow with works by Eric Wolf, William Roseberry, Sidney Mintz, David Harvey and Michael Taussig as we explore how Marxian anthropology looks at the relationship between history and sociocultural continuity and change.
+We, of course, read Marx but then follow with works by Eric Wolf, William Roseberry, Sidney Mintz, David Harvey and Michael Taussig as we explore how Marxian anthropology looks at the relationship between history and sociocultural continuity and change.
 This counts toward the upper-level cultural anthropology requirement for the major.
 Permission of instructor required.
 Offered occasionally.

 The department reserves individual study for those students who are unusually motivated in an area of the field and who we believe are responsible enough to handle the challenge of working independently.
 Such courses might be research-oriented (e.g., students returning from off-campus study programs with data) but are more commonly reading-oriented courses allowing students to explore in greater depth topics that interest them or that overlap with their major course of study.
-To arrange for individual study, a student should consult with a faculty member during the semester prior to when the independent work is to be undertaken.
+To arrange for individual study, a student must consult with a faculty member during the semester before the independent work is to be undertaken.
 The individual-study course may be designed exclusively by the faculty member or it may be designed in consultation with the student.
-For reading courses, a bibliography is created, and the student reads those works, meeting periodically (weekly or bi-weekly) with the faculty member to discuss them.
-Faculty directing the individual study will set the terms of course evaluation, which typically involve either a research paper or an extensive annotated bibliography with a short explanatory essay tying the entries together and situating the debates which they represent.
+For reading courses, a bibliography is created and the student reads those works, meeting periodically (weekly or bi-weekly) with the faculty member to discuss them.
+Faculty directing the individual study will set the terms of course evaluation, which typically involve either a research paper or an extensive annotated bibliography with a short explanatory essay tying the entries together and situating the debates that they represent.
 Another option is for the student to write one- to two-page assessments of each book or reading at intervals throughout the semester.
 The faculty member comments on these assessments and may request periodic reassessments.
 The course culminates with a synthetic paper that pulls together all the readings.
-Because students must enroll for individual studies by the end of the seventh class day of each semester, they should begin discussion of the proposed individual study preferably the semester before, so that there is time to devise the proposal and seek the departmental approval before the established deadline.
-This course can count toward the major or minor.
+Because students must enroll for individual studies by the end of the seventh class day of each semester, they are expected to begin discussion of the proposed individual study preferably the semester before, so that there is time to devise the proposal and seek the departmental approval before the established deadline.
+This course counts toward the major or minor.